muaazsalagar/LabAccessMgmt/README.md

 # LabAccessMgmt

-Lab Access Mgmt project for NEU Boston
+This project is dedicated for Lab Access Mgmt.

+Tech Stack:
+MongoDB
+ExpressJS
+AngularJS
+NodeJS
+AWS for hosting